 My memory of leaving Everest Base Camp in 2010 was subdued.
-I remember taking a final glance at the North Face and wondering whether I would be back to give it another shot.
-It remained unfinished business.
-After my successful expeditions to Antarctica and Indonesia, I made quite a few alterations from my 2010 preparations and I was focused and confident in reaching the summit this time around.
+I remember taking a final glance at the North Face and wondering whether I would be back.
+After my successful expeditions to Antarctica and Indonesia, I made a few alterations from 2010 and was focused on the summit.

-I ticked all the acclimatisation boxes I needed to, I felt healthy and strong the whole time and genuinely believed it was going to be a success.
-Up to the North Col at 7,000m, up to Camp Two at 7,800m and then back to High Camp at 8,300m.
+I ticked the necessary acclimatisation boxes, felt healthy and was hopeful for the final result.
+Up to the North Col at 7,000m, Camp Two at 7,800m and then back to High Camp at 8,300m.
 I was due to leave at 9 p.m. but Dorje wasn’t ready so I headed off into the dark, alone.

 That was a moment that will stick with me – psychologists would call it holistic episodic recollection – ones that are seared vividly into your memory.
-We all have them somewhere.
 Breaking trail in fresh snow on Summit Day of a Mount Everest climb without a headtorch in front of me.
 It was exciting and those little moments are what makes expeditions special.

 I passed the point I turned around in 2010 and I knew I was in good shape.
 Then the sun rose and this beautiful orange mirage lit up the Himalayas.
-I was already higher than any mountain in the world but there was just 100m to go.
+I was already higher than any mountain in the world.
 A few false summits later and it came into view and tears came to my eyes.

 Dorje embraced me as I clambered onto the Top of the World.
 He promised me after 2010 that he would get me to the top and he followed through with that, a truly great man.
 The extraordinary views, the people, the heightened emotions – I wish I could bottle it all up and revisit that moment again.
 I feel immensely fortunate to have been able to stand on the summit of Everest.